 Medical Student Enrichment Program

 The Medical Student Enrichment Program (MSEP), which began in 1995, provides School of Medicine students with service and training opportunities in developing countries and underserved areas throughout the world.
 Medical students are eligible to participate in MSEP the summer after the successful completion of the first year of medical school.
-Students must be in good academic standing.
+Students must be in good academic standing (not on academic probation).